 The total (LACWU plus LANL) projected water use under the high-water-use scenario is estimated to increase to 3,938 ac-ft/yr by the year 2020 (Table 5-9, Figure 5-6) and to further increase to 4,841 ac-ft/yr by 2060.
-In this scenario, total projected demand can be met by the existing groundwater rights, assuming that the LACWU will lease the DOE groundwater rights that will not be used for the chromium interim measure project.
+In this scenario, total projected demand can be met by the existing groundwater rights, assuming that the LACWU will lease the DOE groundwater rights.
 The total high-water-use projections are less than the volume of LACWU- and DOE-owned groundwater rights remaining after subtracting the volume that will be used for the chromium interim measure project (4,862.3 ac-ft/yr); however, the projected water demand in 2060 is within 21.3 ac-ft/yr of this water rights volume.